 “How many times do I have to tell you?”
-Every parent has had this thought—so has every marketer.
-Whether you’re asking the question rhetorically or seriously, it can feel a bit of exhausting for the parent or marketer.
+Every parent has had this thought — and so has every marketer.
+Whether you’re asking the question rhetorically or seriously, it can feel exhausting.